ShrutiKamble02/Binance-Futures-Trading-Bot/README.md

 # Binance Futures Trading Bot

-A Python-based command-line trading bot that places Market and Limit orders on the Binance Futures Testnet using the official Binance API.
+A modular Python command-line trading bot that interacts with the Binance Futures Testnet API to place Market and Limit orders.
+The project demonstrates API integration, CLI design, input validation, logging, and exception handling.

 ---